microsoft/azure-spring-boot/documentdb/azure-documentdb-spring-boot-starter-sample/README.md

 ```
 ### Known issue

-Directly running the sample app from IDE IntelliJ or Eclipse has below security exception if using our *released* starters.
+Directly running the sample app from IDE IntelliJ or Eclipse has below security exception if using the *released* starter.
 The root cause
- is that the release jars are signed.
+ is that the release `spring-data-azure-documentdb` jar is code-signed by us.
 We're working actively to resolve this issue.

 ```
 Caused by: java.lang.SecurityException: class "com.microsoft.azure.sample.User_Accessor_yhb3bq"'s signer information does not match signer information of other classes in the same package